mitrowingclub/MITRC/README.md

 # MITRC
 Files for the MITRC website.
-View at http://mitrowing.club
+To view it properly, visit http://mitrowing.club